 “Taking the stairs or walking your dog are great ways to make exercise a regular part of your day,” says Antonio.
 “You can also get in a short workout first thing in the morning, while watching television, or during a break in your day.”
 It can be helpful to schedule time for exercise into your calendar.

 Here’s a quick but intense workout that Antonio recommends.

 - 20 push-ups (on your knees or on your toes)

 - 20 squats

 Work up to doing that cycle three times in a row.

 SOLUTION : Focus on exercising itself, not the end results.

 Keep in mind that noticeable changes take time, and exercise is improving your health in ways you cannot see.
-Regular exercise reduces stress, boosts your energy, improves your sleep, and lowers your risk of heart disease, stroke, type 2 diabetes, and certain types of cancer.
+Regular exercise can reduce stress, boost your energy, improve your sleep, and lower your risk of heart disease, stroke, type 2 diabetes, and certain types of cancer.

 *Not all exercises are suitable for everyone and any exercise program could result in injury.
 Always consult with your physician before beginning an exercise program, especially if you have an existing health condition.